 In addition to the services/facilities supporting e-learning, e-mail, web publishing, and server hosting, CityU strives to create a smart and integral campus experience.
 The CityU mobile app allows students to check class schedule, find contact information, or even book learning resources right at their fingertips.

 The CSC also provides IT training to staff and students by organising online computer courses, talks, online reference guides and newsletters.
-Should users require any IT advice or help, the CSC Service Counter and the CSC Help Desk are here to provide immediate assistance.
+Should users require any IT advice or help, the CSC Service Desk is here to provide immediate assistance.
 Users can visit the IT Info and the Computing Services Centre for more information.

 - a table-tennis room;